benradstone/wandisco-documentation/docs/style-guide.md

 Therefore, general guidelines for use of language are:

 * Keep it short and simple - use short words, short sentences, short paragraphs, etc. Write in the simplest form to avoid confusing users.
+* Use clear and relevant language, not sales or marketing language.
+People reading the guides have either already decided to use the product or only care about how it works.
+The technical documentation is a tool, like Google, which the customer only wants a clear answer from.
+Avoid emotive language and don't try to impress the reader.
 * Use [active voice](https://www.grammarly.com/blog/active-vs-passive-voice/) - make the content user-centric.
 Address the user directly.
 Write as if the user has asked you how to do something.
 * Use present tense - unless an action will happen in the future.
 * Use terms and phrases consistently - technical writing is the opposite of creative writing in that you should repeat words rather than try to think of different words that mean the same thing.